Hey you, it’s time to TREAT YO SHELF

 After adding some images and inspiration to your shelf, you will also need to keep growing through intentional acts of self-development and growth!
 I believe that nothing increases empathy and understanding more than reading does, so treat yo shelf by adding some books!

 Most people have shelves filled with books, but by adding a backdrop to your shelf, you can highlight your books while having a fun design framing your educational powerhouse.
 After all of your books and posters, and pictures are added, your old shelf will now be thriving from all of its self-care!

 So, it is a little strange to have a six-step “Fab Five” make-over, but I don’t play by the rules, and I saved the best for last– Bobby!

 Bobby literally transforms a home, and I feel the most joy seeing his work at the end of a show.
-To Treat Yo Shelf, you can hide away all of the “ugly” in some storage cubes and put it in a shelf and call it a day.
-I know that every household has some, “does anyone know where to put these?” items lying around.
+To Treat Yo Shelf, you can hide away all of the “ugly” in some storage cubes and put it on a shelf, and call it a day.
+I know that every household has some “does anyone know where to put these?” items lying around.